The Firebending Masters: Production

 The animation was done by MOI Animation.

 The episode aired as part of the promotional event "Countdown to the Comet" where episodes of the show aired all week in the leadup to the four-part series finale on July 19, 2008.
 Because of this, this episode is the only episode of the show to air on a Tuesday.
 However, it was originally released in Canada six months earlier on January 4, and was released on DVD on May 6 before its Nickelodeon premiere.
-The episode includes many references and illusions to other pieces of media and historical and religious stories.
+The episode includes many references and allusions to other pieces of media and historical and religious stories.
 When the glowing artefact appears in front of Aang and Zuko, Aang tells Zuko he is "very suspicious of giant glowing gems sitting on pedestals" referencing the opening sequence of the 1981 film Raiders of the Lost Ark.

 The episode also introduces the Sun Warrior tribe, whose architecture resembles the Aztec society as well as incorporating some aspects of Indian Buddha Stupas and Tibetan monasteries.
 The idea the Sun Warriors have of an eternal fire that should never go out is a common idea in many religions, such as in the Hebrew Bible.
 The Sun Warriors also seem to use a Shofar, an ancient musical horn typically made of a ram's horn, used for Jewish religious purposes.

 In the series, firebending is based on the martial art Northern Shaolin kung fu.
 In this episode however, "the Dancing Dragon", a type of firebending form, bears resemblance to the Southern Dragon kung fu style 'Long Ying Mo Kui', which was based on a mythical Chinese dragon.
 The final movement of the form also bears resemblance to the "Fusion" move from Dragon Ball Z (1989-1996).